Shidorin/portfolio/README.md

 # Portfolio

-Hello, I'm Wojtek and this is my portfolio project
+Hello, I'm Wojtek and this is my portfolio project.

 # Table of Contents